RuKhan26/Recipe-food-app-official/README.md

 On our project we added feautres including an ai assitant that opens a pop up message bubble upon enterign the website.
 Any ingrdiesnts can be inputted to the ai assistant and it will return multiple recipes using those ingredints.
 THen we added a surprise me button that generates randome recipes instantly upon clicking it.
 There is a recipe jjounral where one can add their own recipes as well as a favorites section where you can save the recipes for returned access.
 Finally there is a meal plan section that has a weekly diagram where you cna add saved recipes or your own entries to any week day and for a specific meal slot as well.

+**How to run this code locally through terminal :**

+(Alternative method)

+To restart- make sure to end any and all local connections in the terminal:

+pkill -f "php -S"

+Then redirect to the main project file in the terminal and type the following and enter.

+ cd backend && php -S localhost:8000
+Enter

+cd frontend && php -S localhost:8080
+Enter
+Open the browser and go to http://localhost:8000 to see that backend is working and then finally go to http://localhost:8080 to get to the frontend of the website.

 **How to run this code using XAMPP on Windows:**

 1.)
 Step one, if you haven't already,y start by downloading XAMPP until you get to the main interface of XAMPP to activate MYSQL and Apache.